Consult An Expert: +256 775 031 318 | +256 770 644 820

 Located at the foot of Mount Kilimanjaro, Amboseli offers some of the most iconic views in Africa.
 The park is known for its large elephant herds, which roam freely against the backdrop of the towering mountain.

-Tsavo is one of the largest national parks in Kenya, and it’s known for its vast.
+Tsavo is one of the largest national parks in Kenya, and it’s known for its vastness.
 Untamed landscapes and abundant wildlife.
 The park is split into Tsavo East and Tsavo West, both of which offer unique game drive experiences.

 Lake Nakuru is a smaller park.
 But its diverse wildlife and breathtaking landscapes make it one of Kenya’s top destinations for game drives.
 The park is home to thousands of flamingos that flock to its soda lake, as well as rhinos, giraffes, and lions.

 Located in northern Kenya, Samburu offers a more rugged, off-the-beaten-path safari experience.
 The reserve is known for its unique wildlife species.
-Which are adapted to the arid environment.
+These are adapted to the arid environment.

-While most game drives in Kenya are conducted in 4×4 vehicles.
+Most game drives in Kenya are conducted in 4×4 vehicles.
 Different types of game drives provide unique ways to experience the wildlife:

 Morning game drives are one of the best ways to start your day in Kenya’s national parks.
 This is when animals are most active, especially predators like lions, cheetahs, and leopards.
 The morning light also offers the perfect conditions for wildlife photography.